urvalla/blunt_cache/README.md

 ## Why?
 When to use?

 * It is fast.
-* Use it when you don't want to execute seralization-deseralization cycle with real cache (Redis or Memcache).
+* Use it when you don't want to execute serialization-deserialization cycle with real cache (Redis or Memcache).
 * Use it when you not able (or don't want) to use external cache service (you or your admin are lazy, when using Heroku or other cloud services, etc).

 ## Limitations